How would you like to target your ads to people who are ready and willing to buy the product that you’re selling?

 As we’ve seen, the competition is going to be at cutthroat levels when you target an in-market audience.
 You need to up your marketing game by advertising a unique selling proposition (USP).

 Use What Works for In-Market Audiences With Google Ads

 If you’re already using AdWords without in-market audiences, then you’re probably targeting people who search for keywords with purchase intent such as “treadmills on sale,” “buy a treadmill,” or “shop treadmills.”

-If you’ve come across some successful ad copy when running ads for those keywords, there’s no reason to believe that the same copy won’t work when you target in-market audiences.
+If you’ve come across some successful ad copy when running ads for those keywords, there’s no reason to believe that the same copy won’t work when you target audiences.

 So if you’re at a loss as to how to begin, use what already works.